statmike/statmike.github.io/_posts/2020-05-01-sas_fizzbuzz.md

 end;
 ```

 Execution with the SAS runtime is triggered when the logic above gets blocked with a SAS Data Step.
-This step runs the logic and outputs as directed to the specified data set, `FizzBuzz,` that is stored in the `work` library by default.
+This step runs the logic and outputs as directed to the specified data set, `FizzBuzz`, that is stored in the `work` library by default.

 ```sas
 /* SAS: FizzBuzz with Data Step */